pbeza/wildland-core/docs/rfc/0001_wasm_bindgen_usage.md

 }
 ```

-It is worth to notice that methods can't use `Vec<String>` as a return type so we must introduce new opaque type (`StringArray`) which represents JS array and then convert it to `js_sys::Array` and further collect it as a `Vec<String>`.
-In the above code, if JS developer provides non-string value in that array, the Rust code would crash, so some additional check would be required.
+It is worth noticing that methods can't use `Vec<String>` as a return type so we must introduce a new opaque type (`StringArray`) which represents JS array and then convert it to `js_sys::Array` and further collect it as a `Vec<String>`.
+In the above code, if JS developer provides a non-string value in that array, the Rust code would crash, so some additional check would be required.

 `Option` type works intuitively, meaning `null` value is converted into `None`.

 ## Using Results

-All `Result` types passed from JS to Rust (like in the previous section, `LssResult` has `LssError` defiend as its error type) must implement `From<wasm_bindgen::JsValue>`.
+All `Result` types passed from JS to Rust (like in the previous section, `LssResult` has `LssError` defined as its error type) must implement `From<wasm_bindgen::JsValue>`.

 ```Rust
 impl From<JsValue> for LssError {